sankaire/sankaire/README.md

 👯 I’m looking foward to collaborate...

-🥅 2021 Goals : Become proficient in React
+🥅 2021 Goals : Be proficient in React

 ⚡ Fun fact : I love to walk